-While \cref{alg:pacpac} enables a large number of queries (cf. \cref{tab:n_to_delta}), the privacy budget is fundamentally finite and will be exhausted.
-Eventually, the accumulated leakage would exceed the pre-specified threshold and force the system to halt.
-To enable unlimited queries, we can distill a student model from the PAC-private responses.
-The quality of the resulting student model depends on the quality of the input queries and the label quality of the private responses; the latter depends on the intrinsic stability of the teacher model.
+While \cref{alg:pacpac} enables a large number of queries (\cref{tab:n_to_delta}, \ref{tab:dp_t}), the privacy budget is still finite and will eventually be exhausted.
+When the accumulated leakage exceeds the pre-specified threshold, the system will be forced to halt.
+To enable unlimited queries, we distill a student model from the PAC-private predictions.
+The quality of the distilled model depends on that of the input queries and the private labels; the latter depends on the stability of the predictions.

-We can instantiate this given a large dataset $D_{\text{pub}}\subseteq\Xspace$.
-This dataset does not need to be labeled, and may consist of public data or a pool of user queries collected while serving the private responses; the privatized labels on $D_{\text{pub}}$ can be used to distill a student model.
-Since the curator does \emph{not} use any additional information that the strong adversary does not know, the distilled student model inherits the rigorous PAC privacy via the post-processing inequality.
-Consequently, the student model (i.e., its weights) can be released for unlimited inference without incurring further privacy loss.
+We can instantiate this given a dataset $D_{\text{pub}}\subseteq\Xspace$.
+It does not need to be labeled, and may consist of public data or a pool of user queries collected while serving the private predictions; the privatized labels on $D_{\text{pub}}$ are used for distillation.
+The distilled student inherits the rigorous PAC privacy via post-processing, and can thus be released for unlimited inference without incurring further privacy loss.

-However, the injected noise introduces label errors that can degrade the utility of the student model.
+However, noise introduces label errors that can degrade the student model's utility.
 To mitigate this, we propose a confidence filtering step.
-Standard practice in model distillation filters samples based on the confidence scores returned by the teacher model~\cite{lee2013pseudo, xie2020selftraining, sohn2020fixmatch}.
-While our private responses lack interpretable confidence scores, we rely on the response structure that the underlying non-private prediction is a one-hot vector in $\Reald$ and that the noise distribution (i.e., $\Sigma$) is known.
-This allows us to statistically test possible predictions against the observed noisy response.
-We note that this step is compatible with our threat model, as PAC privacy guarantees hold even when the adversary knows the privatized mechanism, which includes the noise distribution.
+Standard practice in model distillation filters samples based on teacher's confidence scores~\cite{lee2013pseudo, xie2020selftraining, sohn2020fixmatch}.
+While our mechanism only responds with a noisy predicted label, we rely on the structure of the underlying non-private prediction as a one-hot vector in $\Reald$ and the public noise distribution (i.e., $\Sigma$).
+This allows us to statistically test possible predictions against the observed, noisy one.
+This step does not incur privacy leakage, as PAC privacy guarantees hold even when the adversary knows the privatized mechanism, which includes the noise distribution.